rtCamp/Frappe-Manager/docs/deploy/index.md

 | migrate/restore **under** the maintenance page (both replicas serve the 503) | rolling |
 | migrate/restore with the maintenance page disabled | recreate |

+In every case rolling also needs the old web tier running to swap alongside; when nothing is serving, fm falls back to the recreate swap even if `--rolling` was passed (with a warning).

-Honest caveat: rolling is zero-**downtime**, not zero-**skew** - during the overlap a request may see old assets with new code or vice-versa.
+Honest caveat: rolling is zero-**downtime**, not zero-**skew**; during the overlap a request may see old assets with new code or vice-versa.
 Eligibility guarantees both versions are DB-compatible, so the skew cannot 500.

 The same engine powers `fm restart --rolling`: a zero-downtime web-tier recreate on the *current* tag (fresh containers, no release change).